 - 9.1 It is good practice to actively monitor systems prior to accidents, ill health or incidents taking place: this involves regularly checking compliance procedures and the achievement of objectives.
 Our procedure for actively monitoring our system includes: - Annual audits, including fire risk assessments and health and safety audits - Termly inspection of premises, plants and equipment - External measures, such as surveys by contractors and service providers, along with Environmental Health and Ofsted - Reports and updates to the Headteacher/Principal - 9.2 An inspection of the site will be conducted termly and will be undertaken by the competent person.
-This inspection will be documented on the Site Premises Workplace Inspection form (as detailed in Appendix 3) and uploaded onto SYPRO. - 9.3 The Site Premises Workplace Inspection form must be available for random 'spot checks' by the school/academy's senior leadership team, Facilities Lead or TOM. - 9.4 Responsibility for following up any actions detailed in the Site Premises Workplace Inspection form will be with the competent person. - 9.5 It is everybody's responsibility to carry out routine inspections of their own areas, bringing any Health and Safety issues as they arise to the attention of the competent person/Site team/Facilities Lead (York/Hull). - 9.6 Should a significant risk be found at the school/academy, this must be reported to the TOM or Facilities Lead (York/Hull), via email immediately for information and inclusion within the respective school/academy's Risk Register.
-Where applicable, this should include an associated action plan to reduce the risk or preventative measures in place to limit risk. - 9.7 The Risk Register is reviewed by the Trust's Resources Committee as a standing item at every meeting.
+This inspection will be documented on the Site Premises Workplace Inspection form (as detailed in Appendix 3) and uploaded onto the Trust's Estates Management Software. - 9.3 The Site Premises Workplace Inspection form must be available for random 'spot checks' by the school/academy's senior leadership team, Facilities Lead or TOM. - 9.4 Responsibility for following up any actions detailed in the Site Premises Workplace Inspection form will be with the competent person. - 9.5 It is everybody's responsibility to carry out routine inspections of their own areas, bringing any Health and Safety issues as they arise to the attention of the competent person/Site team/Facilities Lead (York/Hull). - 9.6 Should a significant risk be found at the school/academy, this must be reported to the TOM or Facilities Lead, via email immediately for information and inclusion within the respective school/academy's Risk Register.
+Where applicable, this should include an associated action plan to reduce the risk or preventative measures in place to limit risk.